This product is manufactured by Teva Pharmaceutical Industries using the ingredient doxycycline.

 Doxycycline is used to treat many infections caused by susceptible types of bacteria.
 This material will be limited to the treatment of infections of the respiratory tract (e.g. sinusitis, bronchitis, tonsillitis, pneumonia).

 - Use exactly as prescribed.
 Store this medication at room temperature protected from light and moisture.

-- Teva-Doxycycline should be taken with food to reduce stomach upset.
-Teva-Doxycycline has been reported to cause ulcerations in the esophagus (food pipe).
+- Teva-doxycycline should be taken with food to reduce stomach upset.
+This medication has been reported to cause ulcerations in the esophagus (food pipe).
 In most cases, the medication was taken immediately before going to bed and/or without enough fluids to ensure the medication reached the stomach.
 Take with plenty of fluids while standing or sitting in an upright position.

 - Avoid use of antacids and oral iron preparations.
 If antacids must be taken, take 2 hours after Teva-Doxycycline.